Date: May 1-2, 2017

-Continuing Education: The application for continuing education for licensed social workers, counselors, marriage and family therapists, psychologists, chemical dependency counselors, nurses, and DODD has been submitted.
+CEs for licensed social workers, counselors, marriage and family therapists, psychologists, chemical dependency counselors, nurses, and DODD will be provided, pending approval.

 The Trauma Informed Care Summit is convened by the Ohio Departments of Mental Health and Addiction Services (OhioMHAS) and Developmental Disabilities (DODD)